Skip to main content

 Intermittent observations are still to be used to foster engagement and not solely a checking process, therefore, there needs to be consideration around how many intermittent observations are being carried out at any given time.
 If a ward has more than four patients on intermittent observations, the nurse in charge should follow locally agreed processes to maintain safe staffing levels.
 Where this is not possible, the nurse in charge must escalate the situation to the ward manager or modern matron, or if out of hours the bronze on call.

-registered professional can be responsible for carrying out intermittent observation and engagement over the prescribed period.
+An appropriate colleague who has been assessed as competent by a registered professional can be responsible for carrying out intermittent observation and engagement over the prescribed period.
 They will have an awareness of the patient’s whereabouts and safety at specified intervals.
 This level of observation should be part of a collaborative care approach with the patient around positive risk and will often support reducing the need for within eyesight and arm’s length observations.

-Leave outside of the ward should be considered in relation to the trust’s leave policy.
+Leave outside the ward should be considered in relation to the trust’s leave policy.
 This level of observation and engagement can also be used when implementing zonal monitoring.
 Please refer to section 5.2.5 for further information.

 5.2.3 Within eyesight observations and therapeutic engagement